 Cut Back on Sugar

-Not only can a high sugar diet lead to being overweight or obese (a risk factor for breast cancer), sugar also increases the risk of inflammation.
+Not only can a high-sugar diet lead to being overweight or obese (a risk factor for breast cancer), but sugar also increases the risk of inflammation.
 You can still enjoy some sweets on a breast cancer diet, but be sure to keep moderation in mind!
 These Vegan Caramel Date Energy Balls are a yummy sweet treat, with only 3 grams of sugar per serving.

 Moderate Your Intake of Red Meat

 Although controversial, a few studies have found a link between total red meat consumption and a higher risk of breast cancer.
-This may be related to the higher saturated fat content of red meat, as well as the release of potential carcinogens when cooked at higher temperatures (i.e. grilled meats).
+This may be related to the higher saturated fat content of red meat and the release of potential carcinogens when cooked at higher temperatures (i.e., grilled meats).